 What are Your Top Productivity Tips?

 What do you do that helps you stay productive in your everyday life?
-Let’s start a conversation on how to be more productive to help everyone achieve their goals!
+Let’s start a conversation on how to be more effective to help everyone achieve their goals!

 Making lists is great, I really like it.
 However, I prefer to keep them online, as I ofter lose physical paper lists, especially when I travel.
 I use kanbantool.com as a to-do list app, it works really well.
 It also has a time tracking feature, so I can also check how much time each tasks took me and adjust my planning accordingly in the future.